Firesphere/silverstripe-solr-search/docs/03-Usage.md

 Given the current situation in server-land, the default amount of cores is 2.
 This should work fine for most situations, even if you only have one core available.
 If you have more cores, you can make this amount larger, of course.
-Using all cores your system has, will make your website pretty slow during indexing!
+Using all of the cores your system has will make your website pretty slow during indexing!
 It is advised to keep at least one core free for handling page visits while you're running an index.

 ### Using init()